 Collaboration Is Key

-Darin and the building committee collaborated with the building architects and Larry Grondahl, playground consultant at Dakota Fence Company, to create the unique play environment.
+Darin and the building committee collaborated with the building architects and our playground consultants at Dakota Playground, to create the unique play environment.
 Working off of CAD drawings of the recreation center, they realized they had an L-shaped area of about 2,200 feet in which to work.

 “The partnership between Landscape Structures and the architects was awesome.”
 Executive Director, Williston Parks and Recreation District